mafgit/local-project-dashboard-vscode/README.md

-# my-ext-id README
+# localhub README

-This is the README for your extension "my-ext-id".
+This is the README for your extension "localhub".
 After writing up a brief description, we recommend including the following sections.

 ## Features